header-bg.png

 Environmental Humanities Scholar

-I analyze how environmental disruption reshapes narrative possibility, transforming crises into openings for collective imagination.
+I analyze how environmental changes reshape narrative possibility, and offer openings for collective imagination.